marcpancorbo/CyclismeApp/README.md

 When starting the application you'll need to log in via Google and then you'll be able to see a TabBar that gives you access to different tables where races, teams and cyclists are presented; If you want to know more information about each of the elements you can click on the item to open a view with the details of it.

+### Navigation

 At the bottom you will have a menu with the following sections: Racing, Cyclists, Equipment and Profile (This view is only implemented in the menu); As we mentioned at the beginning by default the view will be the racing one.

 <img src="cambiarPantalla.gif" width="400">

 When you go to the view of cyclists you will be shown a table with the cyclists sorted by said popularity, each with their photo, name and surname, popularity and will show you if it is a category leader.

+### Create Cyclist

-In the lower right corner we will have a floating button, clicking on it will display an option that will allow you to add a new cyclist.
+In the lower right corner you will have a floating button, clicking on it will display an option that will allow you to add a new cyclist.
 To add a new one you must fill in the information and click on the save button.

 <img src="newCyclist.gif" width="400">

+### Edit Cyclist

 To see the information of a specific cyclist we will have to click on the box and it will direct us to a view with all its detailed information.
 In this view we will have a button to edit this cyclist.